Tips, Trip Prep and Planning

 If you are going to travel around the world, it requires patience.

-Due to financial reasons, I couldn’t just quit my job immediately and then start planning my around the world travel.
-Lord knows I wanted to as I was miserable in my day to day life and knew that I had to make changes.
-Once I did some research and ran my financial numbers, I knew I had to wait for about 2 years before I could really leave my job.
+However, once I did some research and ran my financial numbers, I knew I had to wait for about 1 1/2 to 2 years before I could really leave my job to go travel.
 Two years is a long time to wait for something as exciting as around the world travel, however it was a necessary part of the preparation process.

 Odds are that when you do launch into your trip you’ll want to record it digitally via photos or video.
 So why not use this waiting period to learn one of these skills or improve upon what you may already know.
 Take a photography class or video editing class and finally learn how to use your camera(s) BEFORE you are on your trip fumbling with the controls and trying to read the user manual.